 While you are creating content with all those affiliate links, don't forget to give your readers options.
 We all obviously want the gorgeous Chloé crossbody bag you are rocking in your post, but your readers may have budgets that fall on the lower end of the spectrum.
 Use widgets to create options at the bottom of each post to give options at multiple price points.
 This is also a great tool when you are showcasing something from a past season or if you focus on vintage.
 Experts tell me that the rule of thumb is to have three to five options on the primary focal piece in your post.
 That amount of product is digestible for readers and manageable for you.
 Plus, you can just plug in your search term into ShopStyle and voilà!
 Options galore.
 You are welcome.

 We all know that converting users to make purchases on mobile is challenging, and that really is a bummer considering more and more users are spending time consuming your content on mobile.
 It’s time to get creative.
 One idea could be to create a newsletter signup so you can email users links to what you've worn.
 Make sure you stay up to date as new innovations roll out to get your users shopping on their smartphones.
 Challenge your affiliate partner to give you mobile monetizing options.
-We want to hear your ideas too, if you have them!
-We have some innovations of our own brewing and can't wait to roll them out for you in 2016.That said, don't forget your mobile ad placements.
+Don't forget your mobile ad placements.
 If you've got banners and widgets on your site, optimize some of those placements for mobile, and don't miss out on that audience.
 Prepare yourself — mobile money is going to be all of our BFF.

 THINK BEYOND THE BLOG (AND INSTAGRAM)